telerik/maui-docs/demos-and-sample-apps/crypto-app.md

 ## Run CryptoTracker on macOS

->important Check the [macOS Install .NET MAUI GitHub Wiki page](https://github.com/dotnet/maui/wiki/macOS-Install), how to get started on macOS.
+>important Review the [macOS Install .NET MAUI GitHub Wiki page](https://github.com/dotnet/maui/wiki/macOS-Install) for more information how to get started on macOS.

 1. Open the CryptoTracker folder.
 1. Open the Terminal